StevenBlack/vocab/million-dollar-words.md

 ### palaver
 Idle chitchat or meaningless chatter.
 Adults make palaver at cocktail parties, as do teenagers on the telephone.
-It's pronounced PELL-AV-ER.

 ### palimpsest